Marquess Conyngham: Present peer

-Alexander Burton Conyngham, 9th Marquess Conyngham (born 30 January 1975) is the son of Henry Vivien Pierpont Conyngham, 8th Marquess Conyngham and his wife Juliet Ann Kitson.
+Alexander Burton Conyngham, 9th Marquess Conyngham is the son of Henry Vivien Pierpont Conyngham, 8th Marquess Conyngham and his wife Juliet Ann Kitson.
 From birth he was styled Earl of Mount Charles.

 Conyngham married Carina Suzanne Bolton, daughter of Nicholas George Bolton and the Hon.
 Lavinia Valerie Woodhouse, daughter of David Woodhouse, 4th Baron Terrington, and they have three children: